xyluo25/pyufunc/README.md

 Let pyufunc take care of the repetitive tasks while you focus on building remarkable Python applications.
 Empower your projects with the efficiency and elegance that comes with pyufunc - your all-inclusive Python utility toolkit.
 Happy coding!

-No Extra dependencies will be installed to your enviroment unless use some functions that need certain dependency, the function will automatically install required package when you use the function.
+No Extra dependencies will be installed to your environment unless use some functions that need certain dependency, the function will automatically install required package when you use the function.

+**Keywords Explanation**

+valid
+get
+check
+validate

 **Community and Support:**